fanpei91/torsniff/README.md

-torsniff - a sniffer fetching torrents from BitTorrent network
+torsniff - a sniffer that sniffs torrents from BitTorrent network
 ======================================

 **English** | [简体中文](./README-zh.md)

 ## Introduction
-torsniff is a torrent sniffer, it fetches torrents that people are using to download movies, music, docs, games and so on from BitTorrent network.
+torsniff is a torrent sniffer, it sniffs torrents that people are using to download movies, music, docs, games and so on from BitTorrent network.

 A torrent has valuable information, so you can use torsniff to build your own torrent database(e.g: The Pirate Bay), or to do data mining and analyzing.